To apply for the Parent and Grandparent Super Visa, you must:

 If you are on probation or are charged with an offence and are awaiting trial, you should wait until after the probation has ended or the trial is over to apply for citizenship.

 If you have spent time on probation, on parole or in prison in the last four years, you may not meet the residence requirement for citizenship.
-Time in prison or on parole does not count as residence in Canada.
+Time in prison or on parole does not count as residence in Australia.

-Time on probation also does not count as residence in Canada if you were convicted of an offence.
+Time on probation also does not count as residence in Australia if you were convicted of an offence.
 If you have spent time on probation from a conditional discharge, it may be counted toward residence.

 – To become a citizen, you must understand the rights and responsibilities of citizenship, such as the right and responsibility to vote in elections.
-You must also have an understanding of Canada's history, values, institutions and symbols.
+You must also have an understanding of Australia's history, values, institutions and symbols.